 - observational and numerical developments in the study of violent phenomena in the Universe.

-Special effort will be made to provide information on the UnivEarthS education programs and individual attention to candidates.
-Specific resources will be allocated to a “welcome package” program for foreign master and doctoral students in order to help them with travel expenses, housing funding, and French courses.
-The partners of UnivEarthS propose the development of new education and public outreach tools based on teleconferences, video clips, and smartphones to illustrate science in motion in their disciplines, to interact with high-school teachers across France, and to help attract young people to science and engineering studies.
+Special effort are made to provide information on the UnivEarthS education programs and individual attention to candidates.
+Specific resources are allocated to a “welcome package” program for foreign master and doctoral students in order to help them with travel expenses, housing funding, and French courses.
+The partners of UnivEarthS supports the development of new education and public outreach tools based on teleconferences, video clips, and smartphones to illustrate science in motion in their disciplines, to interact with high-school teachers across France, and to help attract young people to science and engineering studies.

-The UnivEarthS project is intended to break the barriers that have hampered research cooperations and technology transfers between different Earth, Planetary and Universe Science Institutes in Paris.
-Two laboratories of the Observatoire de Paris, LUTh and GEPI, the Laboratory of Cosmochemistry of the Museum, the Laboratory of Geodesy of the Institut Géographique National (Lareg), as well as the Institut de Mécanique Céleste et de Calul des Ephemerides (IMCCE) are willing to be associated with this project and will be represented in the LabEx’s scientific committee.
+The UnivEarthS project intends to break the barriers that have hampered research cooperations and technology transfers between different Earth, Planetary and Universe Science Institutes in Paris.
+Two laboratories of the Observatoire de Paris, LUTh and GEPI, the Laboratory of Cosmochemistry of the Museum, the Laboratory of Geodesy of the Institut Géographique National (Lareg), as well as the Institut de Mécanique Céleste et de Calul des Ephemerides (IMCCE) are associated with this project and are represented in the Labex’s scientific committee.

-The partners of UnivEarthS are members of the Université Sorbonne Paris Cité Consortium.
-They will benefit from the Technology Transfer Bureau (SATT) of this Consortium and from the François Arago Computation Center.
+The partners of UnivEarthS are members of Université Paris Cité.
+They benefit from the Technology Transfer Bureau (SATT) of this Consortium and from the François Arago Computation Center.

 Violent phenomena in the Universe are connected to the presence of very compact objects, neutron stars or black holes.
 It is only very recently that black holes have acquired the status of astrophysical objects, and not just curiosities of the theory of gravitation (singularities protected by a horizon, whereas the big bang is a naked singularity).
 Indeed, black holes seem to be ubiquitous in the Universe: they represent the final stage of a star, are present in many binary systems, but also at the centre of most galaxies (such as our own).
 And, even though they are rather simple objects from the point of view of gravity, their environment is very complex.
 Indeed, the understanding of how high-energy phenomena recycle energy into their environment and the feedback to large distances of powerful explosions, jets, and the impact of their companion high-energy particles are keys to understanding the emergence of new structures (clouds, stars, galaxies) in the Universe.
 All require high precision observations and elaborated modeling.